 There are a number of international flight services to the A.N.R.
-Robinson International Airport in Crown Point via British Airways, Condor Airlines, Virgin Atlantic and Caribbean Airlines.
-If you’re coming by sea, cruise lines will dock in Scarborough, the island’s capital.
+Robinson International Airport in Crown Point.
+These include services by British Airways, Virgin Atlantic and Caribbean Airlines.

-All major airlines fly to Trinidad (Piarco International Airport) and then passengers take a shuttle (domestic) flight on the air-bridge service which connects both islands to the ANR Robinson International Airport
+All major airlines fly to Trinidad (Piarco International Airport) and then passengers take a shuttle (domestic) Caribbean Airlines flight on the air-bridge service which connects both islands to the ANR Robinson International Airport

 Caribbean Airlines- Daily hourly flight.

 Return tickets are USD$50.
 Flight duration is twenty minutes.
-Tickets can be purchased at local travel agents, Caribbean Airlines offices or online at Caribbean Airlines
+Tickets can be purchased at local travel agents, Caribbean Airlines offices or online.

 Domestic Ferry Service

-Visit the Trinidad and Tobago Inter-island Ferry Service website for ticket outlets and scheduled sailing times.
+Visit the Trinidad and Tobago Inter-island Ferry Service website or view ticket outlets and scheduled sailing times.